mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 #### Force you to learn a front-end framework

 Building internal tools require you to know a front-end framework.
-While it may interest some, most internal tool developers find it an extra burden to maintain and often seek help from fron-end professionls.
+While it may interest some, most internal tool developers find it an extra burden to maintain and often seek help from front-end professionls.

 ### The problems with low-code tools